 We are pleased to announce that you can hike around the entire perimeter of Amy's Park: From the Padanarum parking lot, proceed on the yellow trail across Trout Falls Rd. to the red trail.
 Then go north (right) on the red trail across Trout Falls Rd. and follow it around the north pond to the blue trail.
 Then go south (right) on the blue trail to the orange trail and back (left) to the parking lot.

 Amy’s Park has multiple trails for hiking and two water access points.
-The yellow, orange and blue hiking trails start at the Padanarum Road parking area; the red trail and boat launches start from Trout Falls Rd.
+The yellow, orange and blue hiking trails start at the Padanarum Road parking area; the red trail and north boat launch start from Trout Falls Rd.
+A new boat launch for the southern pond has been created off of Padanarum Rd (with its own pull-off for parking), south of the main parking area.

-To hike, from the Padanarum Rd. parking area follow the orange trail a short distance to a junction with the yellow trail.
+To hike from the main Padanarum Rd trailhead, follow the orange trail a short distance to a junction with the yellow trail.
 The orange trail turns right, while the yellow trail continues straight.
 The orange trail will lead you on a 1.0-mile path with a loop at the end that winds around some rocky ledges and overlooks the northern beaver pond.
 The yellow trail leads to a lovely, lichen covered rocky outcrop at the beaver dam (0.5 m) and continues across the stream below the beaver dam for another 0.5 miles to Trout Falls Rd (you will pass the connector trail to Godwin Preserve before the bridge).

 The blue trail follows a logging road from the northeast corner of the park to the 0.5-mile-mark on the orange trail.
 It is relatively flat and wide and is good for cross-country skiing.